thecsw/MemePolice_bot/README.md

 ```bash
 python src
 ```
 That is everything.
-The script now just runs and any user that is connected to your Telegram bot can input a number and the bot will retrieve the necessary information.
+All illegal memes shall be found and OPs should be punsihed.

 ## Source code